okn-testandtrain/M-A-U-S-Materialzaehlung-Privacy-Policy/README.md

 **Last Updated:** March 2026

-This Privacy Policy describes how the **M-A-U-S Materialzählung** ("the App") handles data.
+This Privacy Policy describes how **M-A-U-S Materialzählung** ("the App") handles data.
 This app is a professional utility designed for internal inventory management and barcode scanning.

 ## 1. Overview
 The App is intended for internal company use to facilitate material counting and inventory updates.
 It connects to a private Odoo instance to synchronize stock levels.